 Low levels of both LH and FSH can indicate secondary ovarian failure.
 This means another part of your body causes ovarian failure.
 In many cases, this is the result of problems with the areas of your brain that make hormones, such as the pituitary gland.

 If you’re a man, high LH levels can indicate primary testicular failure.
 The causes of this condition can include:

-- chromosome abnormalities, such as Klinefelter
+- chromosome abnormalities, such as Klinefelter syndrome

 - gonad development failure